Monday, September 9, 2019

 - Category 3 taxes are the taxes for the portion of the year of bankruptcy filing up to the day before the day of bankruptcy filing.
 If the debtor's year is closed as of the date of filing, the taxes for the first year, while not dischargeable, are also entitled to an eighth priority claim in the bankruptcy estate.
 If the debtor's year is not closed, the entire amount of taxes for the year of filing are the debtor's responsibility.

 - Category 4 taxes are the taxes triggered on or after the date of filing and are the responsibility of the bankruptcy estate.
 Taxes due are paid by the bankruptcy estate as an administrative expense.
 If the taxes exceed the available funds, the tax obligation remains against the bankruptcy estate but does not return to the debtor.
+Most bankruptcy trustees abandon assets if the taxes incurred will make the bankruptcy estate administratively insolvent.

 - Category 5 taxes are for the portion of the year beginning with the date of bankruptcy filing (or for the entire year if the debtor's year is not closed) and are the responsibility of the debtor.